dnsimple/dnsimple-support/content/articles/cancel-subscription.markdown

 # Cancel your subscription

-Cancelling your subscription will unsubscribe your account from the recurring subscription plan, without deleting the plan.

 After unsubscribing you will no longer be charged a monthly/yearly fee and your domains will no longer resolve with us.
 You may resubscribe at any time and your domains will resolve again.

 <info>